lamastex/lamastex.github.io/_pages/talks/2018/02/07_MoreMathsMoreStudents.md

 # Outline

-Mathematics prepares you for the ever-changing world - training in thinking and learning
+Mathematics prepares you for the ever-changing world.

+Mathematics education is nothing but training in thinking and learning.

 * 00 - Numb3rs for Math Club
   * [Numb3rs math Activities from math@cornell](http://www.math.cornell.edu/~numb3rs/)